craftmyne/craftmyne.github.io/_posts/animal-wall/2022-09-20-animal-wall.md

 - https://i1.lensdump.com/i/1nNZ3Z.jpg
 ---

-A Wall of Animals I have taken pictures of!
+A Wall of Animals, Insects I have taken pictures of!

 <div class="card-columns">
     {% for img in page.images %}